Mary, Did You Know?: Music and lyrics

 None of the questions are answered in the song.
 Instead, the lyrics poetically invite the listener to contemplate the relationship between Mary and her newborn divine son, even if her faith and awareness did not yet include the details of what would unfold.

 The text has received both praise for reflecting the love of God, as well as criticism for perceived ambiguity or lack of theological depth.
 Robert McTeigue and Michelle Arnold, both Roman Catholic commentators, have questioned a particular line of text ("This Child that you delivered will soon deliver you") that might confuse or challenge the belief that Mary herself was conceived without sin.
-On the other hand, Roman Catholic author Karl Erickson implored people to praise Mary, Did You Know? as a "beautiful expression of God’s love for all of us" and responded to criticism of the piece, stating, "'Mary, Did You Know' is a song and not a theological essay.
+On the other hand, Roman Catholic author Karl Erickson implored people to appreciate "Mary, Did You Know?" as "an imperfect, yet beautiful, expression of God's love for all of us" and responded to criticism of the piece, stating:

+"Mary, Did You Know" is a song and not a theological essay.
 Even as simple Christmas music, however, it does a fine job conveying the beauty and profound mystery of the Incarnation.
-Yes, there is some poetic license taken within the lyrics, but much less than is taken within innumerable other songs we are asked to sing regularly—"Sing a New Church", for example."
+Yes, there is some poetic license taken within the lyrics, but much less than is taken within innumerable other songs we are asked to sing regularly—"Sing a New Church", for example.

 Lutheran clergyman Timothy Koch states that criticism of the song is unwarranted because "Mary, Did You Know?" is simply poetry using rhetorical questions and that it is "actually communicating to the singer and hearer the truths about Jesus", including doctrines of salvation, homoousious, and the theotokos.

 In 2017, Toronto-based theologian Jennifer Henry wrote new lyrics that address the criticisms and echo Mary's words from the biblical Magnificat.
 These new lyrics have begun to spread in religious settings.